Trustmark expands service offerings with myTeller - The Vicksburg Post

 myTeller also functions as a traditional ATM for convenient 24/7 banking with same-day credit for most deposits made by 9 p.m. on weeknights.

-To learn more about myTeller, visit the Halls Ferry location from 10 a.m. to 2 p.m.
+To learn more about myTeller, visit Vicksburg main and Halls Ferry locations on Dec.
+10 from 10 a.m. to 2 p.m.
 Festive holiday treats will also be available.

 Possible COVID-19 exposure forces public library to close